 Telling stories through writing has been a passion for as long as I can remember.
-My writing journey includes writing for Texas Tech’s newspaper The Daily Toreador, chronicling my travel to India on my first personal blog and currently inspiring brides through a local wedding magazine’s Bridal Blog.
+My writing journey includes writing for Texas Tech’s newspaper The Daily Toreador in college, chronicling my travel to India on my first personal blog, writing for a local, community newspaper, and inspiring brides through a local wedding magazine.

-Have more questions or want to share something with us?
+Have a question or want to share something with us?
 Contact us and we’ll get back to you ASAP!